DanSTAR-DTU/modm-prebuilt/README.md

 ### Procedure

+0. Currently running a custom version of modm with modifications to usart1 and usart2.
+These changes should be manually added when updating modm.

 1. Check out submodules of this repository using `git submodule update --init --recursive`

 2. If these changes are experimental, switch to a branch other than `master`.